Vitamins and Nutrient Information

 B Vitamins: B3, B6, B12, & Folic Acid(B9)

-Researchers at the University of Oxford and at the US CDC discovered that individuals who took a B Vitamin supplement were less likely to develop Alzheimer's than individuals who did not take a B Vitamin supplement.
+Researchers at the University of Oxford and at the CDC found that individuals who took a B Vitamin supplement were less likely to develop Alzheimer's Disease than those who did not.

-Researchers believe that Vitamin E can help with Alzheimer’s because of its anti-oxidative properties.
+Researchers believe that Vitamin E can help with Alzheimer’s Disease because of its anti-oxidative properties.

-Bacopa monnieri inhibits the harmful enzyme cholinesterase and removes harmful amyloid fibrils which have accumulated in the brain, Amyloid fibrils are believed to be one of the major causes of Alzheimer’s.
+Bacopa inhibits and removes several harmful molecules from the brain, which are believed to be one of the major causes of Alzheimer’s Disease.

-Researchers found that Bacopa monnieri had a beneficial effect on Alzheimer's patients and concluded that Bacopa monnieri is “a promising agent in Alzheimer’s Disease and other forms of cognitive impairment.”
+Researchers found that Bacopa had a beneficial effect on patients with Alzheimer's Disease and state that that Bacopa is “a promising agent in Alzheimer’s Disease and other forms of cognitive impairment.”